Aurigny: Regional transition

 A Short 360 at Guernsey Airport in July 1995.
 The airline no longer operates the type.

-Ownership of the airline passed from Aurigny Aviation Holdings to Close Brothers Private Equity on 23 May 2000, but was wholly acquired by States of Guernsey on 15 May 2003, after British Airways announced that it was to cease flying on the London Gatwick–Guernsey route (just two months before the Island Games).
-It employs 280 staff in the Channel Islands, France, and the United Kingdom.
-Aurigny also operates charter services, and is a handling agent for various other airlines which fly into Guernsey, including Blue Islands.
+Ownership of the airline passed from Aurigny Aviation Holdings to Close Brothers Private Equity on 23 May 2000.
+On 15 May 2003, it was wholly acquired by the States of Guernsey.
+The acquisition came following an announcement that British Airways was to cease operating their route between London Gatwick and Guernsey, just two months before Guernsey was slated to host the 2003 Island Games.

-In June 2006, a survey by market researchers islandopinion.com showed that Aurigny was the most popular airline which served Guernsey.
 On 21 June 2007, Aurigny got permission from its sole shareholder, the States of Guernsey, to raise a private loan to purchase two new ATR 72-500 aircraft, which entered service in March 2009.
-Aurigny celebrated 40 years in operation in 2008.
-It was voted 4th-best short-haul airline in a poll published in the consumer magazine Which?.
-In a survey of 30,000 members the magazine examined 71 airlines and asked readers to rate each carrier for standards of check-in, cabin staff, cleanliness, food and entertainment.

-In March 2009, the airline announced that it was to operate a Jersey – London Stansted route, whilst restarting the Guernsey and East Midlands link.
-Daily flights commenced from 1 May 2009.
-The frequency of flights from Guernsey – London Gatwick was increased from four to five daily return flights that day.
+In March 2009, the airline announced that it was to operate a route between Guernesy and London Stansted Airport, and that it would begin a service from Guernsey to East Midlands Airport.
+Daily flights to those destinations commenced from 1 May 2009, and the airline additionally increased the frequency of flights between Guernsey and London Gatwick from four to five daily return flights.
 In August 2009, Aurigny announced that it would be operating winter flights to Grenoble using its ATR 72-500 aircraft.
 The flights ran from 26 December 2009 to midway through February 2010.
-This was repeated for the 2010/2011 winter season, but flights were continued until March.
-The extension did not prove viable and the previous length of operation has been restored since the 2011/2012 season.
-Thanks to the change, it noted that demand was stronger due to a decreased period of availability.
+The route was repeated for the 2010/2011 winter season, but flights continued until March.
+This extension did not prove viable, and the route halted in mid-February from the 2011/2012 season onwards.
+Aurigny noted that they sold more tickets to Grenoble in the 2011/2012 season, despite the reduced service.